-You can also request a printable application by emailing; firstname.lastname@example.org if you will be under 18 years of age during Hempfest 2013.
+Minors can request a printable application by emailing; firstname.lastname@example.org if you will be under 18 years of age during Hempfest 2014.
 Please be sure to mail it in by August 1st.
 Your parent or Legal Guardian will need to be onsite while you are volunteering.
 The staff orientation meetings, directions to the park, and other information are below.

 1. Our busy Volunteers at Hempfest don’t have to type in your information when you do it yourself — this saves literally HUNDREDS of hours.

 2. You get the shifts/crews you want, the earlier you sign up.
 Last year we did not accept any Walk-In volunteers for six out of the ten days!

 3. More time to ask and get your questions answered.

 We need so many volunteers, we’re not in the habit of turning folks away!
 In the event that a particular shift is filled up, the Online Application will ask you to pick another shift.
 When you fill out the Volunteer Staff Application you are SCHEDULING YOURSELF for specific shifts that YOU choose.
 You are making a commitment to show up for those shifts, and we don’t have the person-power to call everyone and remind them of their shifts.
 Please write down your selected shifts in your calendar!
 This is your reminder of your volunteer commitment.
 After submitting your Volunteer Application and selecting your shifts, you will receive an email for EACH shift you’ve signed up for.
-If you need to change, add, or delete any shifts, you can do so any time by logging into the website and going here; http://signup.hempfest.org/myschedule
+If you need to change, add, or delete any shifts, you can do so any time by logging into the website and going here; https://signup.hempfest.org/myschedule

-Please help us recruit more staff by bringing friends and family with you!
-Staff members are required to attend an Orientation meeting at Myrtle Edwards Park on one of the following dates: Saturday, August 10th, 5-7 pm. at Munchie Market – Myrtle Edwards Park is located on the Seattle Waterfront, just North of Pier 70 at the junction of Alaskan Way and Broad St. We will meet near the 3 Big Rocks Sculpture at the end of the The West Thomas Street Overpass; https://www.google.com/maps/place/W+Thomas+Street+Overpassemail@example.com,-122.3607401,17z/data=!3m1!4b1!4m2!3m1!1s0x5490155b5978caf3:0xd40a97678fb40a0e Chances are, the weather will be pretty nice for these meetings, but if it’s POURING, come to the next scheduled Orientation meeting.
+Saturday, August 9th, 5-7 pm. at Munchie Market – Myrtle Edwards Park is located on the Seattle Waterfront, just North of Pier 70 at the junction of Alaskan Way and Broad St. We will meet near the 3 Big Rocks Sculpture at the end of the The West Thomas Street Overpass; https://www.google.com/maps/place/W+Thomas+Street+Overpassemail@example.com,-122.3607401,17z/data=!3m1!4b1!4m2!3m1!1s0x5490155b5978caf3:0xd40a97678fb40a0e Chances are, the weather will be pretty nice for these meetings, but if it’s POURING, come to the next scheduled Orientation meeting.

 Please let us know at Staff Check-In and we will give you a hardcopy of the Staff Manual to read before you start!

 The new West Thomas Street Overpass; https://www.google.com/maps/place/W+Thomas+Street+Overpassfirstname.lastname@example.org,-122.3607401,17z/data=!3m1!4b1!4m2!3m1!1s0x5490155b5978caf3:0xd40a97678fb40a0e starts at 3rd Ave.
 W. and W. Harrison st., on the South-West side of lower Queen Anne hill, and ends up right in Munchie Market at Myrtle Edwards Park.
 Main Staff Check-In is located about 1 block South of Munchie Market, East of the pumphouse.

 When entering Myrtle Edwards Park from the South end (at the junction of Alaskan Way and Broad street, aka Olympic Sculpture Park), head North into the park and travel on the water-side path about 1/8 mile.
 Just after a small hill with several trees on it you will see a small building on your left, along the water [this is the Pumphouse] and a fenced-in area filled with tents on your right, on the East side of the park.
 That’s where you’re headed, to the tents.
 There will be a gate into the fenced area, with a large sign that reads; “Staff Check-In”.

-When entering Myrtle Edwards Park form the North [Prospect St. Pedestrian Bridge,] walk South along the water-side path until you see a small building on your right, along the water [this is the Pumphouse,] and a fenced-in area filled with tents on your left, on the East side of the park.
+When entering Myrtle Edwards Park form the North, through Centennial Park, [Prospect St. Pedestrian Bridge,] walk South along the water-side path until you see a small building on your right, along the water [this is the Pumphouse,] and a fenced-in area filled with tents on your left, on the East side of the park.
 That’s where you’re headed, to the tents.
 There will be a gate into the fenced area, with a large sign that reads; “Staff Check-In”.
 Or ask anyone working in the park.

 Two reasons: First, we must make sure that volunteers under the age of 18 have permission to volunteer from their parent or legal guardian.
 Second, we need to have your legal name on your volunteer application for liability and insurance reasons.
 We are the largest Hempfest in the world and one of the largest special events in the State of Washington, and we must adhere strictly to the laws in order to retain our status as a Constitutionally-Protected Free-Speech event.
 In other words, there wouldn’t BE a Hempfest if we didn’t follow all the rules and jump through all the hoops!
 So, all paranoia aside, we’re only looking at your ID to check your name and age.